Where Performance Reviews Go Wrong

-What is supposed to be a constructive, mutually beneficial conversation between a manager and their employee is usually anything but mutual… Here are a couple of my thoughts on why:
+What is supposed to be a constructive, mutually beneficial conversation between a manager and their employee is usually anything but mutual… Here are a couple of my thoughts on where performance reviews go wrong:

 – The participants want different things, which is never a good thing in a relationship!
 The manager wants to talk about where performance needs to improve, the employee wants to talk about pay and career progression.
 There’s a serious disconnect.